 - (1) EirGenix, Inc. (hereinafter referred to as the "Company") was incorporated as a company limited by shares under the provisions of the Company Act of the Republic of China (R.O.C.) in December 2012.
 In April 2013, the Company obtained all key technologies from the biopharmaceutical pilot plant originally owned by the Development Center for Biotechnology, including its complete core competencies.
-The Company is primarily engaged in the research and development of biosimilars and new drugs, as well as biopharmaceutical contract development and manufacturing services, which included cell line construction platforms, process development platforms, analytical science and protein identification.
-Furthermore, the Company has two PIC/S GMP facilities certified by the Taiwan Food and Drug Administration (TFDA), one for mammalian cells and one for microbial, to provide clinical trial drug and commercial drug production. - (2) The shares of the Company have been listed on the Taipei Exchange since June 28, 2019. - 2.
-The Date of Authorisation for Issuance of the Financial Statements and Procedures for Authorisation

-These parent company only financial statements were authorised for issuance by the Board of Directors on March 8, 2024.

-3. Application of New Standards, Amendments and Interpretations

-(1) Effect of the adoption of new issuances of or amendments to International Financial Reporting

-Standards ("IFRS®") Accounting Standards that came into effect as endorsed by the Financial

-Supervisory Commission ("FSC")
+The Company and its subsidiaries (hereinafter collectively referred to as the "Group") are primarily engaged in the research and development of biosimilars and new drugs, as well as biopharmaceutical contract development and manufacturing services, which included cell line construction platforms, process development platforms, analytical science and protein identification.
+Furthermore, the Group has two PIC/S GMP facilities certified by the Taiwan Food and Drug Administration (TFDA), one for mammalian cells and one for microbial, to provide clinical trial drug and commercial drug production. - (2) The shares of the Company have been listed on the Taipei Exchange since June 28, 2019. - 2.
+The Date of Authorisation for Issuance of the Financial Statements and Procedures for Authorisation These consolidated financial statements were authorised for issuance by the Board of Directors on March 8, 2024. - 3.
+Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS®") Accounting Standards that came into effect as endorsed by the Financial Supervisory Commission ("FSC")